The Intelligence Cycle is a process used by Analysts to create Intelligence.

 I remember my first lesson on the subject of Intelligence.
 The lesson was titled; An Introduction to the Intelligence Cycle.
 And, as it turns out, it was a lesson which still informs my understanding of Intelligence today.

-The Intelligence Cycle has provided me a strong foundation for the understanding for Intelligence Processes throughout my career…
+The Intelligence Cycle has provided me a strong foundation for the understanding of Intelligence Processes throughout my career…

 This article is intended to be an introduction to the Intelligence Cycle.
-For more detailed information on the topic click on the link to get my free ebook; The ULTIMATE Guide To The Intelligence Cycle.
+I’ll be providing a more in-depth explanation of the Intelligence Cycle in my free ebook; The ULTIMATE Guide To The Intelligence Cycle.
+(Coming Soon)

 So, lets begin.